15 Bodybuilding Breakfast Ideas (For Bulking or Cutting)

 anabolic french toast

 A flexible recipe is always a lifesaver for bodybuilders.
 This means that you can adapt the recipe depending on which you are at bulking, cutting, or maintenance.
-The anabolic french toast is a perfect example of a flexible recipe.
-You can modify it to increase the calories or make it fit your macros.

 Besides being macro-friendly, adding cinnamon to the mix can help you decrease inflammation due to its high antioxidant content.